spencerthayer/Native-Instruments-OSX-Uninstaller/README.md

-# Native Instrumetns OSX Uninstaller
+# Native Instruments OSX Uninstaller

 Sometimes it is necessary to uninstall and reinstall your Native Instruments software, drives and files as a solution for technical issues.
 The list below includes all files and folders created on your system after installing any Native Instrumetns products on an OS X operating system.